chainorders/concordium-nft-tutorials/market-ui/README.md

 # Interaction with Concordium Smart Contracts

 `market-ui` is a React based frontend DAPP.
-It interacts with the deployed on-chain marketplace-contract & cis2-multi contracts.
+It interacts with the deployed on-chain cis2-market & cis2-multi contracts.
 To allow a user to

 - Buy a Token
 - Sell a Token